liutiantian233/CPP-Project/Proj01/README.md

 Your program will do the following:

 1. Take as input four floating point values (in this order, as indicated):
-a. a real value and an imaginary value for the first complex number
+   1. a real value and an imaginary value for the first complex number